OfotViking/towngrowthadjuster-gs/readme.txt

 high as possible.
 This town will demand high amounts of mail, yet give large amounts of passengers.
 -------------------------------------------------------------------------------
-Setting Name: Maximum HQ Distance
-Setting Range: 5-32
+Setting Name: Maximum HQ Distance to claim town Setting Range: 5-32
 Comments: The distance is manhattan.
 If you happen to place your HQ too far, you can 'move' the HQ closer by re-plopping it.
 A helpful warning message pops